Emma Hogan Benser

 Bard College

 I am an Assistant Professor of Computer Science at Bard College.
 My research focuses on improving computer science education in prisons.
-I started this work as a Ph.D. student at University of California, San Diego, where I was advised by Leo Porter, Bill Griswold, and Gerald Soosai Raj, all in the Computing Education lab.
-I finished my Ph.D. in June 2025 (dissertation here).
+I started this work as an undergraduate Computer Science student at Siena College, with the support of the wonderful CS department, Prof. Annie Rody-Wright, and many other amazing faculty.
+I contiued working on this as the subject of my dissertation at University of California, San Diego, where I completed my Ph.D. in Computer Science and Engineering advised by Leo Porter, Bill Griswold, and Gerald Soosai Raj, all in the Computing Education lab.

 My research has involved teaching computer science courses in college-in-prison programs, and conducting research on the effectiveness of strategies used to adapt to the limitations and affordances of the prison environment.
 A large part of my research is understanding incarcerated students’ experiences in CS courses, and learning from them about how to help them succeed.
 Therefore, I specialize in qualitative research methods and ground my work in asset-based frameworks of education for diverse learners (i.e., Culturally Relevant Education, computing in context, andragogy).